Testing in Gradle

 From the context menu, select Debug <test name>.

-If the Let me choose per test option is selected in the Runner settings, product% clears the Enable Gradle script debugging option located inside the Run/debug configuration and disables the breakpoints in Gradle scripts.
 This is done to speed up your debugging process.
-You can manually enable or disable breakpoints in the Gradle scripts by selecting or clearing the Enable Gradle script debugging option.
+You can manually enable or disable breakpoints in the Gradle scripts by selecting or clearing the Debug Gradle scripts option.

-In the Run tool window, click the icon and select Show internal Gradle test suits.
+In the Run tool window, click the select Show Internal Gradle Test Suites.

 Rerun the tests to see the test results that include the Gradle internal ones.